horizon0708/react-scroll-jacker/readme.md

 ## Todo
 - [] Add Tests.
-- [] Add Demo.
+- [x] Add Demo.
-- [] Add option to pass down inject and not hide the children automatically.
+- [] Add an option to pass down inject and not hide the children automatically.
 - [] apologise to the UX designers and users.